 Vermont Rental Application

-Download the Vermont Rental Application, the official form for screening applicants interested in renting residential housing in Vermont.
+A Vermont rental application is used for screening applicants interested in renting residential housing in Vermont.
 Created by the State of Vermont’s Housing Community, the form is used for creating a standardized process for vetting persons interested in renting a vacant rental unit.
 The form, which is a total of thirteen (13) pages, goes into very specific details on the applicant’s finances, housing history, family make-up, and more.
 Once completed, the landlord will have sufficient information as to whether the applicant should be permitted to enter into a lease.